logo for smoker-cooking.com

 by: Brian N

 I drilled about five pea sized hold on the bottom of the heat shield that is located just below the chip pan.
-The holes allow the direct heat from the coil to heat up the chip pan, this reates tons of smoke at low temperatures.
-Remember, the heat coil only comes on for a very short time during low temp cooking.
-It is important to heat the chips sufficiently to create smoke during that short time the coil is on.
-(This modification is amazing.)
+The holes allow the direct heat from the coil to heat up the chip pan, this creates tons of smoke at low temperatures.

 Second modification was to the smoke box enclosure.
 This the large box that contains the wood chip pan , wood chip loader.
 There are already three small holes drilled on one side of this unit, three small holes is insufficient.
-I drilled another three pea sized holed next to the existing holes to increase flow and smoke volume.
-Smoke galore!!!

 Upgrade?????